WZY050703/Toolib/README_en.md

 ### EDcode
 Some encoded functions.

+* `ToBase2X` and `FromBase2X`, these functions can customize the number of bits and character tables of the grouping, which is equivalent to $Base2^x$, e.g. passing in 5 is equivalent to Base32 (in the case of the same character table).

+**Warning: Please make sure the character table is long enough, these functions will not check if the character table is long enough.**

 * Implementations of `ToBase64` and `FromBase64`.
 * Implementations of `ToBase32` and `FromBase32`.

-Note: implementations will not complement the “=” at the end, except for those whose arguments are `const char* str,unsigned char* buffer, int MaxLen`.
+Note: implementations will not complement the “=” at the end, except for `ToBase64(const char* str, unsigned char* buffer, int MaxLen)`.